 As we established earlier, it is not about choosing one over the other.
 It is about allowing the whole caboodle to co-exist, so they give you timely returns as per your financial goals.
 However, to soothe our biases, bonds are often chosen over stocks because they provide assured and predictable income, regularly or at a promised date until they reach maturity.

-Bonds are a port investors turn to when the stock market is not any good for them.
+Bonds are a good and reliable investment option for investors even when the stock market is not working good for them.
 Bonds is a good way to generate a steady flow of income.
 An ideal portfolio should comprise 40% bonds, 10% PF, 10% fixed deposits, and 40% equity and mutual funds.

 Why not hold cash instead?